💡Top considerations for creating packaging for online stores vs. e-commerce

 To make it simple – create a memorable unboxing experience.

-This is why your packaging considerations are crucial to e-commerce success.
-Keeping your products safe is only half the battle.
+Keeping your products safe is only half the battle for your packaging.

-Making sure your e-commerce packaging stays intact and interactive for the purpose of customer experience and exposure through unboxing videos is essential.
+Making sure your e-commerce packaging stays relevant and interactive for the purpose of the unboxing experience and exposure through social platforms is essential.